Types of Dutch permanent Residences

 A sufficient salary means a salary that meets the criteria set by IND for the that specific year.
 This can be shown via payslips.

-The third requirement to receiving a permanent residence in the Netherlands is integration.
-Integration is tested through a civic official integration exam (Inburgeringsexamen).
-The Dutch government has recently increased the Dutch language requirement for attaining a permanent residence from level A2 to B1.
+One of the key requirements for obtaining permanent residence in the Netherlands is integration, which is assessed through the official civic integration exam (Inburgeringsexamen).
+As part of this integration process, the Dutch government has increased the language proficiency requirement from level A2 to B1.

 Requirement for the application